datadryad/dryad-app/documentation/apis/embedded_submission.md

 system is making this call on behalf of an author, the dataset *must*
 include:
 - a `userID` with the ORCID of the author that has been submitting the manuscript.
-This allows the author to manage the dataset in Dryad. *** (verify syntax. need to add this into regular API docs)
+This allows the author to manage the dataset in Dryad.
 - an entry in the `authors` list that contains the ORCID of the submitting author
 - ISSN of the journal.
 This allows journal administrators (including